 My area of specialization is European art of the 19th and early 20th centuries, with an emphasis on art produced in France from the Second Empire to World War I. My work explores visual art’s intersections with literature, philosophy, and social psychology, and considers the ways in which 19th-century transformations remain at the core of our contemporary world.
 An associated faculty member in the Department of French & Italian, I also contribute courses to the programs in Humanistic Studies and European Cultural Studies.
 My research has been supported by the Andrew W. Mellon Foundation, the Jacob K. Javits Fellowship Program, the Luce Foundation, the Center for Advanced Study in the Visual Arts, and The Metropolitan Museum of Art.
 Trained at Yale and UC Berkeley, I have also worked at a number of museums, including the Solomon R. Guggenheim Museum, New York.

-Other projects include a series of issues on nineteenth-century art, co-edited with Marnin Young, for nonsite; a translation, with Todd Cronan, of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press; an essay on Manet’s Baudelairean treatment of flowers, both in his late still lifes and in several of his major Salon paintings, for an upcoming exhibition at the Art Institute of Chicago and the Getty Museum; an essay on Bonnard's illustrations to Verlaine's Parallèlement, 1900; and an article on Vallotton's Communard portraits for a future issue of Nineteenth-Century French Studies on the legacy of the Paris Commune.
+Other projects include a series of issues on nineteenth-century art, co-edited with Marnin Young, for nonsite; a translation, with Todd Cronan, of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press; an essay on Manet’s Baudelairean treatment of flowers, both in his late still lifes and in several of his major Salon paintings, for the catalog to an exhibition at the Art Institute of Chicago and the Getty Museum; an essay on Bonnard's illustrations to Verlaine's Parallèlement, 1900; and an article on Vallotton's Communard portraits for a future issue of Nineteenth-Century French Studies on the legacy of the Paris Commune.